-Name Anders Ullber Chairman of t Marie Berglund Member of the Board Tom Erixon Member of the Board Lennart Evrell Member of the Board Position - Vice President, Raw Materials and Environment, NCC Industry President & CEO, Alfa Laval President & CEO of Boliden Education M.Sc.
-Econon nics M.Sc.
-Biology LL.B, MBA M.Sc.
-Engineering, Economics Elected 2005 2003 2013 2008 Born 1946 1958 1960 1954 Directorships Member of th Copco, Beijer Valedo Partne Swedish Finan ard, and Mem ulting and Studsvik. e Boards of Atlas Alma, Epiroc and rs.
-Chairman of the cial Reporting Bo- iber of the Board of Financial Reporting Chairman of the Board of Eurocon Consulting.
-Member of the Boards of Baltic Sea 2020, the Water Delegation of the Gulf of Bothnia's Water District, and the Advisory Council of the County Administrative Board of Västernorrland Chairman of the Board of the Employers' Association of the Swedish Mining Industry.
-Member of the Boards of Epiroc, SCA, SveMin, and the Confedera- tion of Swedish Enterprise Previous positions CFO of Svensk Executive Vice President, and CEO of SSAB Group Ecologist in the former MoDo Group, Environmental Manager of Botniabanan AB, Pre- sident of BioEndev (consultant) Managing partner Boston Consul- ting Group, a variety of senior positions within Sandvik, and President and CEO of Ovako President & CEO of Sapa and Munters, and a variety of senior positions within ASEA, Atlas Copco and Sphinx Gustavsberg Number of shares 1) 45,000 1,250 6,900 43,435 Meetings attended 7 of 7 6 of 7 7 of 7 7 of 7 Committee work (present) Audit Committee 5 of 5 Remuneration Committee 2 of 2 - Audit Committee 5 of 5 - Director's fees, SEK 1,575,000 525,000 525,000 - Committee fees, SEK 90,000 50,000 90,000 - Combined fees 1,715,000 525,000 615,000 - Independent from the company and management Yes Yes Yes No Independent from major shareholders Yes Yes Yes Yes
+Name Anders Ullber Chairman of th Marie Berglund Member of the Board Tom Erixon Member of the Board Position = Vice President, Raw Materials and Environment, NCC Industry President & CEO, Alfa Laval Education M.Sc.
+Econom nics M.Sc.
+Biology LL.B, MBA.
+Elected 2005 2003 2013 Born 1946 1958 1960 Directorships Chairman of the Boards of Enequist Consulting and Studsvik.
+Member of the Boards of Atlas Copco, Beijer Alma, Epiroc and Valedo Partners.
+Chairman of the Swedish Financial Reporting Board, and Member of the Board of the European Financial Reporting Advisory Group Chairman of the Board of Eurocon Consulting.
+Member of the Boards of Baltic Sea 2020, and the Advisory Council of the County Administrative Board of Västernorrland Previous positions CFO of Svensk Executive Vice President and President, and Group Ecologist in the former MoDo Group, Environmental Manager of Botniabanan AB, President of BioEndev (consultant) Managing partner Boston Con- sulting Group, a variety of senior positions within Sandvik, and President and CEO of Ovako Number of shares 1) 45,000 1,250 6,900 Meetings attended 8 of 8 8 of 8 7 of 8 Committee work (present) Audit Committee 5 of 5 Remuneration Committee 1 of 1 - Audit Committee 4 of 5 Director's fees, SEK 1,650,000 550,000 550,000 Committee fees, SEK 90,000 50,000 - 90,000 Combined fees 1,790,000 550,000 640,000 Independent from the company and management Yes Yes Yes Independent from major shareholders Yes Yes Yes

-Name Peter Baltzari Employee Representative Marie Holmberg Employee Representative Kenneth Ståhl Employee Representative
+Name Marie Holmberg Employee Representative Kenneth Ståhl Employee Representative Cathrin Öderyd Employee Representative

-Position Member of the Board since 2017, Representative in Boliden's Group Council, Deputy Member of the Board since 2014 Member of the Board since 2008, Deputy Member of the Board 2005-2008, Representative of the Swedish Association of Graduate Engineers Member of the Board since 2014, Process operator, Representative of IF Metall (the Swedish Metal- workers' Union), Chairman of the IF Metall Bergsöe branch
+Position Member of the Board since 2008, Deputy Member of the Board 2005 - 2008, Representative of the Swedish Association of Graduate Engineers Member of the Board since 2014, Process operator, Representative of IF Metall (the Swedish Metal- workers' Union), Chairman of the IF Metall Bergsöe branch Member of the Board since 2018, Chairwoman of IF Metall (the Swedish Metalworkers' Union) Aitik branch, member of the Boliden Workers' Council

-Elected 2014 2008 2014
+Elected 2008 2014 2018

-Born 1953 1963 1973
+Born 1963 1973 1975

-Number of shares 1) 1,424 50 0
+Number of shares 1) 50 0 5

-Meetings attended 6 of 7 7 of 7 7 of 7
+Meetings attended 8 of 8 8 of 8 3 of 5